antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Let's have a look at the DBSCAN and the parameters Epsilon and Min Ptstool in R2.

-1. Go back to the tab with the t-SNE scan map which was generated in step 1 with the lasso functionality.
+1. Go back to the tab with the t-SNE scan map which was generated in step 1 before applying the lasso functionality.

 2. Click on "DBSCAN select subset" below the t-SNE map.
 The interactive t-SNE map pops-up.
 This time you can find slides for the two DBSCAN parameters, Epsilon and Min pts, on the right side.
 The parameters are set to a default value, which by no means are the best settings for the given dataset.